Zal0/ZGB/README.md

   <summary><strong>Metasprites</strong></summary>

 Metasprites are sprites composed of 8x8 or 8x16 native sprites.
-The tool png2asset from GBDK is used to create the data that will end up in the final build:
+The tool png2asset from GBDK-2020 is used to create the data that will end up in the final build:
 - duplicated tiles will be only added once
 - mirrored tiles will also count as duplicated
 - empty tiles will be ignored